fastrgv/RufasSlider/README.md

 Rush & maboy allow mouse drags to initiate the moves.

-Finally, there are autosolvers embedded into the TrafficRush, Klotski, DirtyDozen, LinkRings and Maboy games to be used interactively, using the (=)-key.
+Finally, there are autosolvers embedded into the TrafficRush, Klotski, DirtyDozen, LinkRings, Maboy Flat7, FlatAZ and Annoy games to be used interactively, using the (=)-key.
 This provides an amazing tool to learn to solve seemingly hopeless problems.

-FTTB, Annoy has no built-in solver, but the solutions are colocated with the input files under ./puzzles/.
-EG, for Annoying#16, input: ad16.blk; soln: ad16soln.txt.
-Note that you should turn on the alphabetic block symbols before trying to use a solution file.
+### AutoSolvers Note

+The slowest of the bunch is in FlatAZ, which can take up to 10 seconds to solve a level 5 shuffle.
+When it is done, it will countdown the remaining steps toward a solution as you continue to press the "="-key

 --------------------------------------
 ## Features

-* Works on PCs or laptops running Windows, OSX(>=10.13) or GNU/Linux.
+* Works on PCs or laptops running Windows or GNU/Linux.
 And if GNAT is installed you can build it yourself!
 But first try the delivered, prebuilt binaries.
-* Windows, GNU/Linux and OSX binaries provided, as well as full source.
+* Windows & GNU/Linux binaries provided, as well as full source.
 * Laptop friendly controls; can support Mac Retina displays.
 * Uses SDL2;
 * Uses OpenAL-audio for sound.